MLH/Oracle-Challenges-GHW-Open-Source-2024-Challenges/README.md

 * Use SQL to query, generate, and process JSON data
 * Configure the Mongo API to query or manipulate data in the Oracle Database
 * Learn the newest SQL Enhancements to work with JSON data
+* Share a screenshot of your LiveLab completion on our [submission form](https://mlh.link/ghwform)!

 #### Documentation:
 * [SQL, JSON, and MongoDB API: Unify worlds with Oracle Database 23ai Free](https://mlh.link/ghwos24-oracle-unifyworlds)
+* PLEASE NOTE: An [Oracle LiveLabs account ](https://mlh.link/ghwos24-oracle-livelabs) is required to start this coding challenge.

 ## Coding Challenge 3
 ### Develop with Oracle Database 23ai and GraalVM using Micronaut